Humboldt County Groups Consider Public Banks

 He thinks a decentralized public system is better than standard, privately-owned banks.

 “There are no shareholders who return a demand on investment," he says.
 "A public bank is literally owned by the public and therefore its entire operation and business plan is how to benefit the public.”

-He says that unlike big California cities, the North Coast has to think cooperatively if they want to successfully decentralize their banking.
+Cobb says that unlike big California cities, the North Coast has to think cooperatively if they want to successfully decentralize their banking.

-"Humboldt County is too small to be able to capitalize a public bank," says Hobb.
+"Humboldt County is too small to be able to capitalize a public bank," says Cobb.
 "We don’t literally have enough deposits to create a public bank.
 So we’ll need to create a regional public bank, and we’re imagining it will probably be the public bank of the North Coast.”

 Advocates of public banking include Humboldt Democratic Party and the North Coast People’s Alliance.
 They also support a new bill that would allow for a state-run bank, rather than just regionally or locally.